Tom Lewis (author): Career

-Honour Denied – Teddy Sheean, A Tasmanian Hero (Avonmore Books), launched in Hobart in May 2016 by the Tasmanian Premier; The Empire Strikes South (Avonmore); launched in Darwin on 15 February 2017 by the Administrator of the Northern Territory, and Darwin Bombed!
-A Young Person's Guide to the Japanese attacks of 19 February 1942.
-In July 2020 Big Sky Publishing released his Atomic Salvation, a controversial analysis of the 1945 A-bomb attacks on Japan.

 From 2013-2020 Lewis was the Chairman of the Order of Australia Association (NT).
 From 2015-2018 he was the Chairman of the Northern Territory Place Names Committee.
 In 2018 he was elected an alderman of the City of Palmerston, until August 2021.
 Lewis has been a high school teacher in Queensland and the Northern Territory.

 Academic qualifications

 Lewis holds the qualifications of Doctorate of Philosophy in Strategic Studies (Charles Darwin University 2004); Master of Arts in American Science Fiction and Cold War Politics (University of Queensland 1993); Diploma of Education (University of Tasmania 1984); and Bachelor of Arts in English (University of Tasmania 1983).